Exclusive - Brazil banking clans may pay $1.1 billion for Havaianas maker, sources say

 The sale of Alpargatas, Vigor and Eldorado could raise 10 billion reais and cut J&F debts by another 10 billion reais, one of the people said.
 Joesley, the youngest of the Batista siblings and a central figure in the family's leniency deal, is conducting talks to sell Alpargatas himself, the people added.

-(Editing by Guillermo Parra-Bernal and David Gregorio)
+Editing by Guillermo Parra-Bernal and David Gregorio